vembrane/vembrane/README.md

                      [vcf] sort_key [sort_key ...]

 positional arguments:
-  vcf                   The VCF/BCF file containing the variants. sort_key              Python expressions returning orderable values to sort the VCF records by.
-If multiple expressions are provided, they are prioritized from left to
+  vcf                   The VCF/BCF file containing the variants.
+If not specified, reads from STDIN. sort_key              Python expressions returning orderable values to sort the VCF records by (ascending, smallest values coming first).
-                        right with lowest priority on the right.
+                        If multiple expressions are provided, they are prioritized from left to right with lowest priority on the right.
+                        NA/NaN values are sorted to the end.

 options:
   -h, --help            show this help message and exit